Large-scale simulations of Floquet physics on near-term quantum computers: QHiFFS Error Analysis

 \subsection{Application to BNNNI}

-We will discuss the error of the approximated evolution of the BNNNI model in two dimensions that is introduced in Eq.~\eqref{eq:BNNNI_Hamiltonian} for $t_0 = 0$.
-The second order contributions of $\hat K$ and $\hat H_{\rm eff}$ are
+{\Alph{section}} Here, we will discuss the error of the approximated evolution of the BNNNI model in two dimensions that is introduced in Eq.~\eqref{eq:error_def} of the main text for $t_0 = 0$ more in detail.
+The second order contributions of $\hat K (t)$ and $\hat H_{\rm eff}$ are

-To calculate the terms involving $\hat \Delta_{\rm eff}(t)$, we can apply the identity \eqref{eq:Deff}.
-We will show the derivation of the quadratic term, the others vanish due to a mismatch of Pauli strings that are traceless.
+To calculate the terms involving $\hat \Delta_{\rm eff}(t)^{(2)}$, we can apply the identities \eqref{eq:Lemma} and \eqref{eq:Deff}.
+We will show the derivation of the quadratic term.
+Other terms involving $\hat \Delta_{\rm eff}(t)^{(2)}$ vanish due to a mismatch of Pauli strings that are traceless.
 First, we use permutation invariance and change of integration variables to reduce the number of exponents in the expression

 Next, we simplify $e^{-iu\hat H_0} \hat H_{\rm eff}^{(2)} e^{iu\hat H_0}$ under the integral.
-In the end, only Pauli strings that appear twice, once in $e^{-iu\hat H_0} \hat H_{\rm eff}^{(2)} e^{iu\hat H_0}$ and once in $\hat H_{\rm eff}$ will have a non-vanishing trace.
+In the end, only Pauli strings that appear twice, once in $e^{-iu\hat H_0} \hat H_{\rm eff}^{(2)} e^{iu\hat H_0}$ and once in $\hat H_{\rm eff}^{(2)}$ will have a non-vanishing trace.
 Considering this fact, we will gather irrelevant terms in the term $\hat \zeta$.